 If you are thinking about installing a new heating system, there’s a good chance you are considering a furnace.
 These devices continue to be among the most popular heating equipment options on the market, as they are compatible with almost all HVAC ductwork and are designed to provide comprehensive heat to all types of homes.
 Furnaces are also generally quite energy-efficient, however, it should be noted that not every furnace’s efficiency level is the same.
 This is why it’s important to consider what your overall energy costs will be when deciding whether to install an electric or gas furnace.
+Let's discuss the pros and cons of an electric vs. gas furnace.
 Keep reading to learn which one of these furnace types is more efficient.

 Call All Pro Plumbing, Heating, Air & Electrical for the expert furnace services you need.